-- a cancellation notice that gives you the right to cancel your Private Client SIPP (unless you have waived these rights in your application form) - information to allow you to access the secure area of our website for you to view details of your Private Client SIPP - an annual valuation statement for your Private Client SIPP including an illustration of projected future benefits - other necessary correspondence depending on the day-to-day operation of your Private Client SIPP.
+- a cancellation notice that gives you the right to cancel your iSIPP, unless you have waived these rights in your application - information to allow you to access our secure website, James Hay Online, where you can view details of your iSIPP - an annual valuation statement for your iSIPP including an illustration of projected future benefits - other necessary correspondence depending on the day-to-day operation of your iSIPP.

-Where you have a financial adviser we will send correspondence to them, apart from cancellation notices which we will send to you.
+We will send correspondence to your financial adviser, apart from cancellation notices which we will send to you.
 The only correspondence we will send to both you and your financial adviser is your annual valuation statement.

 Our standard methods of communication are letter, secure electronic messaging (through our secure website James Hay Online) and by telephone.
-We do not consider standard email to be secure and so we will not normally communicate in this way if the communication includes personal information or instructions relating to your Private Client SIPP or investments.
+We do not consider standard email to be secure and so we will not normally communicate in this way if the communication includes personal information or instructions relating to your iSIPP or investments.